 Laird's third generation 915 MHz FHSS module sets yet another standard for industrial RF communication.
 Based on proprietary FlexRF technology, this globally-accepted module will exceed most OEM application and performance requirements.
 Embedded with Laird's robust server-client protocol, the LT1110 permits an unlimited number of clients to synchronize to a single server for low latency communications.
 The server and all clients in a network can communicate with any radio in range via either addressed or broadcast packets.
 The configuration and test software allows OEMs to design and test networks to suit their applications.
-From the OEM integrator's point of view, the LT1110's interface (API, configuration, etc) is 100% compatible with the LT2510 allowing the OEM to choose either 915 MHz or 2.4 GHz.
 The enhanced API commands provide packet routing control and network intelligence.
 With its field-proven proprietary FHSS RF protocol and increased penetration at 915 MHz, the LT1110 rejects RF noise, excels in multipath scenarios, allows for co-located systems, and provides an extremely reliable communication link.

 Note: Some variants of the LT1110 and related DVK and SDK variants have reached end of production and are available on a limited basis only.
 Find the End of Life Announcement in the Documentation tab below.
 Only the following part numbers are affected: